-Health Screenings - Including temperature checks prior to class to ensure that no students has a fever of 100.0 or higher and parent questionnaire certifying that no one in the child's household is experiencing symptoms of COVID-19 nor has anyone in the household been in contact with someone who has tested positive for COVID-19 in the 14 days prior to class.
+Health Screenings - Parent questionnaire certifying that no one in the child's household is experiencing symptoms of COVID-19 nor has anyone in the household been in contact with someone who has tested positive for COVID-19 in the 14 days prior to class.

 Close Contact - "Close Contact" for the purposes of someone being at risk for catching COVID-19 is defined by our advising physician as “Within 6 feet of another person who has COVID-19 and is infectious for more than 15 minutes over a period of 24 hours without a mask”.
 As we currently understand the facts, since ALL of our contact with others at class is 100% outdoors the chances that illness will spread from one person to another is greatly diminished.
 Adding in mask wearing when we can't be socially distanced reduces the risk even greater.
 Our goal with the implementation of our COVID-19 safety policies is to eliminate situations that would be considered "close contact" at class while still being able to provide a rich program experience for our students.
 Eliminating "close contact" will make it extremely unlikely that COVID-19 can spread at our programs should someone (instructor or student) who is contagious and asymptomatic slip through the morning health screening.

 All students, parents and Earth Native Staff are required to wear masks while being dropped off and picked up.